eginez/blog-eginez/content/posts/go_generics_use.md

 }
 ```

 Great, we now have a function called `TryFile`.
-It will execute an error throwing closure if, there are no prior errors.
-Thus we can now can do something like this.
+It will execute an error throwing closure if there are no prior errors.
+Thus we can now can do something like this:

 ```go
 func possibleErrorThrowingFunction() (error) {